Alyetama/Force-Forward-Outlook/README.md

 2. Install dependencies:

+- If you want to use Docker, skip this step.

 ```sh
 pip install -r requirements.txt
 ```

 ### Step 2

 1. Download and install `Rclone` if you haven't already.
-Then, create a new remote (if you already one, skip this step).
+Then, create a new remote if you don't have one.

 ```sh
 rclone config create mydrive drive